Who is responsible for pruning trees on the property?

 The people above me pulled up their carpet without permission of the owners corporation and put down a floating floor which is very noisy, what can I do?

 Under the model by–laws that apply to most schemes, owners do not require permission to remove the carpet in their lot airspace.
 However the model by–laws require them to notify the owners corporation before proceeding.
-If a noise problem results, you can talk to them about it or ask the owners corporation to serve them with a Notice to Comply with a By–Law in PDF format (size: 57kb).
+If a noise problem results, you can talk to them about it or ask the owners corporation to serve them with a Notice to Comply with a By–Law.
 If the unit is tenanted, you can usually take action against the owner seeking to have the floor carpeted or covered to reduce noise.

 I am an owner – what meetings do I have to go to?

 While it is not compulsory for any lot owner to attend owners corporation meetings, a strata scheme operates better if those concerned take an interest in its affairs.
-There would usually be several meetings of the owners corporation a year, however the annual meeting, when levies are set for the coming year and the executive committee is elected, is the only meeting required to be held by law.
-It is helpful if people are willing to make themselves available for election to the executive committee.
+There is always an Annual General Meeting each year, this is when levies are set for the coming year and the strata committee is elected, is the only meeting required to be held by law.
+It is helpful if people are willing to make themselves available for election to the strata committee.
+Additional meetings that may be held are Extraordinary General Meetings and Strata Committee meetings.

 I am a tenant – do I have to go to any meetings?